Our Board of Directors

 For many years, Kerry worked on Capitol Hill at the Office of Technology Assessment, a bipartisan agency advising Congress on emerging policy issues involving science and technology.
 Kerry cherishes and wants to preserve the unique historic structures, the diverse community, the small businesses, the cultural institutions, and the green spaces that make Dupont Circle so special.
 She also believes that developing green infrastructure, supporting small businesses, and creating affordable housing options are key to the neighborhood's continued growth and vitality in the coming years.

-Scott Kuechenmeister - Director
+Phil Carney - Director

-Term: March 2026 - May 2028
+m: May 2026 - May 2029

 Courtney Stockland - Director